 Ischia Island, Naples Bay Islands, Italy

-Ischia Island in the Naples Bay area of Italy is a unique volcanic island with many different thermal springs along with a newly burgeoning boutique wine industry producing excellent wines from grapes grown in the island volcanic soil.
+Ischia Island, in the Naples Bay area of Italy. is a unique volcanic island with many different thermal springs.
+It also has a newly burgeoning boutique wine industry that is producing excellent wines from grapes grown in the island volcanic soil.
 There are many local highlights tucked away on this island that should be added to every crewed yacht charter itinerary with at least an overnight stop in Ischia to enjoy all that this island has to offer.

-Deep underneath Ischia, the volcano is still active, and is sending to the island’s surface hot thermal waters via springs and geysers each of which is laden with a different collection of minerals.
-A mineral laden volcanic mud is also found on Ischia and used in spa treatments.
+Deep underneath Ischia, the volcano is still active, and is sending to the island’s surface hot thermal waters via springs and geysers, which contain a different collection of minerals.
+A mineral-laden volcanic mud is also found on Ischia and used in spa treatments.
 Considerable scientific research has been done in Ischia over the years to isolate the mineral qualities of each thermal spring and the different volcanic muds for the possible health benefits that the various waters and muds might provide.
 Visitors today still come to Ischia to partake in the what are felt to be the healthy benefits of various of the different hot springs and mud.

 Don’t miss the historic Regina Isabella Hotel and extensive Thermal Spa.
 Once the hideaway for famous movie stars like Elizabeth Taylor, La Terme della Regina Isabella continues to offer high level medicinal and relaxation spa services for an afternoon of rejuvenation.
 And of course, there are pools of thermal waters for bathing, and baths of volcanic mud filled with minerals in which to soak.
 Your Captain can provide you a list of spa treatments available in advance and help make spa appointments.